Coming Out To My Therapist: Importance Of Authenticity

 Therapy can be a beneficial support system and a safe space for members of the LGBTQIA+ community to work through mental health concerns.
 However, the advice and strategies a therapist can provide you with may be limited if you do not share your authentic identity with them.

-Ways therapists can support you
+Ways your therapist can support you when you come out

 If you are open about your sexuality and gender identity with your therapist, you may be able to start working with them to identify ways in which your experiences as a member of the LGBTQIA+ community, both positive and negative, have shaped the person you have become.